 - roll vanva (fafda) dough into very thin roti.

-- for frying, add vanva (mathiya) on a high flame, and then lower the flame to make it crispy.
+- for frying, add vanva (mathiya) on a high flame and lower the flame to make it crispy.